Welcome to today's edition of the Rush 24-7 podcast.

 It's time to stop praising these people.

-There's no point in it, there's no value in it.
+There's no point in it.

 There actually is.

-I mean, it's not been brought out of the ground, but uh, we'll get to that in just a second.
+I mean, it's not been brought out of the ground, but we'll get to that in just a second.

 In other words, we may be close to tapping all we've got.

-That folks, that is not true.
+Folks, that is not true.

-I'm just here to tell you that is not true, and stand by for the details on that.
+I'm just here to tell you that is not true and stand by for the details on that.

 Mr. President, do you think that's the case?